markusmarx/qtejdb/README.md

 </a>
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/markusmarx/qtejdb?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 QtEjdb is an ejdb based embedded bson and json document store/ database.
 QtEjdb is completely build uppon Qt.
-Mein features are store and query documents in and from collections.
+Main features are store and query documents in and from collections.
+Visit http://ejdb.org/ for more informations.
 QtEjdb serves a qtquickplugin to access documents from qml.

 ## Status

 QtEjdb is highly (daily) in development phase.
-All features are well testet.
-Test it for your purpose.
+All features are well testet with qmltest and gmock.
 Version 1.0 will be the first stable release.

 ## Requirements